kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q85
 A 40-year-old _diabetic_ man presents with _pain in the upper lumbar spine_.
 X-ray at the time showed soft-tissue swelling only and he was discharged home with anti-inflammatories.
 He returns 10 days later as his symptoms are no better and he has been suffering from a _constant fever_.
 X-ray at this time shows _sclerotic changes_ and _periosteal reaction_.
 His symptoms are most likely to be due to infection with:

-	A. Salmonella - F
+	A. Salmonella
 	B. Haemophilus influenzae
-	C. Gonococcus - F
+	C. Gonococcus
-	D. Tuberculosis - F
+	D. Tuberculosis
 	E. Staphylococcus aureus

 #### Answer: B. Haemophilus influenzae - *FALSE* = E. Staphylococcus aureus - TRUE
-- Osteomyelitis is characterised by pain and swelling over the affected part and a fever.
-Bacteria can enter the bone via direct inoculation or haematogenous spread.
+- Osteomyelitis is characterised by pain and swelling over the affected part and a fever
+	- Young Children: *Haemophilus influenzae*
+	- Adults        : *Staphylococcus aureus*
+- Bacteria can enter the bone via direct inoculation or haematogenous spread.
 People most susceptible are those with diabetes and immunosuppression.
 Radiological changes do not usually appear until 10 days after onset and consist of soft-tissue swelling and sclerotic bone changes with periosteal elevation.
 The most likely causative organism in this case is S. aureus.
 In young children, Haemophilus influenzae can also be a cause.
 Salmonella can cause osteomyelitis in sickle cell patients.

 ### Q86
 Which of the following is NOT true regarding gastric secretions?